-- Child Protection and Safeguarding Policy (individual schools) - Records Management Policy - Data Protection Policy - Acceptable Use of the Internet & IT Systems Policy

-- 15.2 The school will provide all the relevant information in references for a member of staff about whom there have been safeguarding concerns i.e., about child protection / inappropriate conduct.
+- Child Protection and Safeguarding Policy (individual schools) - · Records Management Policy - Data Protection Policy - · Acceptable Use of the Internet & IT Systems Policy - 16.2 The school will provide all the relevant information in references for a member of staff about whom there have been safeguarding concerns i.e., about child protection / inappropriate conduct.
 Cases in which the conclusion of an allegation has been unsubstantiated, unfounded, false, or malicious will not be included in employer references.
-A history of repeated safeguarding concerns or allegations which have all been found to be unsubstantiated, malicious etc. will also not be included in a reference. - 15.3 The school has an open safeguarding ethos regularly addressing safeguarding responsibilities during staff meetings and fostering an ongoing culture of vigilance.
-All new staff and volunteers receive a safeguarding induction and are briefed on the code of conduct for adults working with children.
-All new staff ad volunteers will receive copies of the relevant safeguarding policies and expectations before they start their role in school. - 15.4 In line with statutory requirements, every recruitment process for school staff will have at least one member (leader, teacher or LSB member) who has undertaken safer recruitment training. - 15.5 Staff and volunteers who provide early years or later years childcare and any managers of such childcare are covered by the disqualification regulations of the Childcare Act 2006 and are required to declare relevant information see statutory guidance: Disqualification under the Childcare Act 2006 (last updated August 2018).
+A history of repeated safeguarding concerns or allegations which have all been found to be unsubstantiated, malicious etc. will also not be included in a reference. - 16.3 The school has an open safeguarding ethos regularly addressing safeguarding responsibilities during staff meetings and fostering an ongoing culture of vigilance.
+All new staff and volunteers will receive a safeguarding induction and are briefed on the code of conduct for adults working with children.
+All new staff and volunteers will receive copies of the relevant safeguarding policies and expectations before they start their role in school (See CIT 3-Year Training Pathway Document). - 16.4 In line with statutory requirements, every recruitment process for school staff will have at least one member (leader, teacher or LSB member) who has undertaken safer recruitment training. - 16.5 Staff and volunteers who provide early years or later years childcare and any managers of such childcare are covered by the disqualification regulations of the Childcare Act 2006 and are required to declare relevant information see statutory guidance: Disqualification under the Childcare Act 2006 (last updated August 2018).